zmalone/chef-web-docs/source/fundamentals-series/week-2.md

 ---
-title: Chef Fundamentals Series - Part 2
+title: 'Part 2: Node setup, resources, and recipes'
+order: 2
 description: Second in a series of videos covering the fundamentals of Chef.
 In this video we setup a node and write our first cookbook.
 keywords: training, videos, screencasts
 ---